homeownership

 How big will my house be?

 House size depends on the number of family members who will be living there.
-The following is the maximum square footage for each house size: 900 square feet for a two-bedroom house, 1070 square feet for a three bedroom house, 1230 square feet for a four-bedroom house.
-The square foot numbers describe living space not including stairwells, crawl space and exterior storage.
+The following is the maximum square footage for each house size: 1000 square feet for a two-bedroom house, 1200 square feet for a three-bedroom house, 1400 square feet for a four-bedroom house.
+The square foot numbers describe living spaces not including stairwells, crawl space and exterior storage.